valory-xyz/open-autonomy/docs/questions-and-answers.md

 As in any other online service, Autonolas nodes are exposed to the risk of being breached.
 At the individual level, Autonolas does not provide a solution to this and it’s up to the node operator to keep the node safe.
 At the service level, on the other hand, services are secured in three ways:</p>

 <ul>
-<li>Each agent service implements a custom protocol that expects very narrow message flow, so a hypothetical malicious node running malicious code would need to express its intentions within this protocol, otherwise the other agents will ignore its messages.</li>
+<li>Each agent service implements a custom protocol that expects very narrow message flow, so a hypothetical node running malicious code would need to express its intentions within this protocol, otherwise the other agents will ignore its messages.</li>

-<li>Even in the case of an agent sending valid, malicious messages to the service, the decentralized nature of Autonolas services means that the majority threshold of agents (⅔ + 1) should agree before committing a malicious transaction, so it is not enough to breach a bunch of nodes.</li>
+<li>Even in the case of an agent sending valid, malicious messages to the service, the decentralized nature of Autonolas services means that the majority threshold of agents (2/3 + 1) should agree before committing a malicious transaction, so it is not enough to breach a bunch of nodes.</li>

 <li>Services are crypto-economically secured: agents are incentivised to behave honestly by the fact that certain misbehavior can be detected and punished, so it is economically not profitable to cheat.</li>
 </ul>
 </details>

 <details><summary>For critical operations, like sending a transaction to a blockchain, it is not enough with trusting that the agents will behave honestly, and further security and cryptographic mechanisms are required.
 Does the framework provide those mechanisms?</summary>
-For sending transactions to a chain, for example, we use a multisig approach (currently Gnosis Safe) so a threshold of agents must always approve and validate operations.
+For sending transactions to a chain, for example, a multisig approach is used (currently Gnosis Safe) so that a threshold of agents must always approve and validate operations.
 </details>

 ## Costs

 <details><summary>How much does it cost to run an autonomous service using the framework?</summary>
 We don’t define what an agent service does and how it is configured (e.g. number of agents in it), so the costs are subjective to the service.
-At the very minimum you’ll have the infrastructure costs.
+At the very minimum there will be infrastructure costs.
-On top of that, if the server you’re participating in sends transactions to a chain, you’ll incur in fee costs that will depend on the selected chain.
-As an example, for a simple service of four agents that make a simple contract call every five minutes, we estimate a monthly cost of $3000 in Ethereum and $1.5 in Polygon, but this number will wildly vary depending on gas costs.
+On top of that, if a service sends transactions to a chain, it will incur in fee costs that will depend on the selected chain.
+As an example, for a simple service of four agents that make a simple contract call every five minutes, a monthly cost of $3000 in Ethereum and $1.5 in Polygon is estimated, but this number will wildly vary depending on gas costs.
 </details>